alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today, we are working full steam ahead on the database, making significant progress on an interesting task, connecting Oracle SQL Developer with Access.

 **Thoughts**: The truth was somewhat complex, because at one point I started getting a lot of errors that I didn't know why they were happening, but after a while of investigating, I was able to fix them.

+### Day 41: July 31, Thursday

+**Today's Progress**: Today I practiced some Linux and got more into PHP in web programming.

+**Thoughts**: To be honest, PHP still confuses me a little, but it seems like a useful tool in a real-world environment.